dmbarbour/glas/docs/GlasProg.md

 ### Tail Call Optimization

-Instead of TCO moving stuff on the stack, I'd suggest unrolling a recursive loop a few frames then determining whether we can 'recycle' all the stack locations.
+Instead of TCO moving stuff on the stack, I'd suggest unrolling a recursive loop a few frames then deciding whether we can 'recycle' all the stack locations.

 ### Unit Types